binoll/Data-Structures-and-Algorithms/README.md

 ## Overview

 This repository was created for educational purposes.
-The main data structures are located here.
+The main data structures and algorithms are located here.
 The code is open for distribution.